Use this checklist to find savings before filing your 2014 returns. These deductions have been allowed by the IRS and upheld in court.

-Medical expenses are deductible to the extent that they exceed 10% of your adjusted gross income (AGI) (7.5% if you are 65 or older).
+Medical expenses are deductible to the extent that they exceed 10% of your adjusted gross income (AGI) (7.5% if you were born before January 2, 1950).
 Included…

 - Alcoholism and drug/nicotine addiction treatment programs.